nathanMcL/nathanMcL.github.io/ReadMe.md

 ---

+### (10292025.1150) Carousel <= Google Service Drive <= Google Drive Photo Dump

+- Looking at the about page, below the header is the `Marque Carousel`.
+Rotating the logos to the left (todo: close the delay/restart loop)
+- I will remove the visual loading notifications: `Synced successfully!` and the `Reload`.

+- The `About Me` generated bio comes from its `API` server.
+The `Server` is a software file that contains multiple networking, routing paths, and other backend coded instructions.
+The server helps to facilitate the security process, logging events, and a host of other functions.

+(todo: breakdown my server to describe its functions.
+I can use draw.io)

+- The `Photo Carousel` is connected to a *`Shared Google Drive Service Account`*.
+With the `Shared Drive`, I can dump a large amount of images into the shared drive's respective folder, and the photos will render on the `Front-End` Photo Carousel.
+(Will have to explain how the server has a proxy server built within it to help load the images from the shared drive)

 ### (10192025.1640) Unfinished Sentences...

 I noticed there was an issue with the generated content not finishing a sentence or starting a new sentence when the `About Me Blurb` could have ended.